jigx-com/jigx-docs-examples/docs/Jig Types/jig_list.md

 ::::VerticalSplit{layout="middle"}
 :::VerticalSplitItem
 Create a product review jig that provides a `rating` using a `value`, an `icon` representing the value, rating `icons` with `color`.
 The list is styled by wrapping the items in a card using the `isContained` property.
-A verified `label` is added to the right while the product image is added as an `avatar` to the left.&#x20;
+A verified `label` is added to the right while the product image is added as an `avatar` to the left.

 **Examples:**
-See the full example in <a href="https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-with-rating-value-max.jigx" target="_blank">GitHub</a>.
+See the full example in [GitHub]("https://github.com/jigx-com/jigx-samples/blob/main/quickstart/jigx-samples/jigs/jig-types/jig-list/advanced-lists/static-data/list-with-rating-value-max.jigx).
 :::

 :::VerticalSplitItem
-::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-cyxMwXJe2B-rFaKAPriVB-20241030-062312.png" signedSrc="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-cyxMwXJe2B-rFaKAPriVB-20241030-062312.png" size="70" width="1240" height="2500" position="center" caption="List rating with value, icons, and color" alt="List rating with value, icons, and color"}
+::Image[]{src="https://archbee-image-uploads.s3.amazonaws.com/0TQnKgJpsWhT3gQzQOhdY-cyxMwXJe2B-rFaKAPriVB-20241030-062312.png"  size="70" position="center" caption="List rating with value, icons, and color" alt="List rating with value, icons, and color"}
 :::
 ::::